Ceterai/Ceterai.github.io/MyEnternia/Wiki/AltaLifechamber/README.md

 - Floran: Way smaller than thorn podsss on my planet.
 - Glitch: Cautious.
 Devices like these are not to be trusted.
 - Human: Is it dangerous to go in?
 Well, only one way to find out!
-- Hylotl: An inclosed tall capsule with semi-transparent glass.
+- Hylotl: An enclosed tall capsule with semi-transparent glass.
 Fancy.
 - Novakid: Ain't afraid of no booth I tell ya.
 Let's try it!

 </details>